 Great energy on the palate, bone dry and with nice, chalky minerality under the juicy acidity, a touch of tannins, great purity & flow.

 This is delicious stuff!
-A perfect orange wine for beginners. — 3 months ago
+A perfect orange wine for beginners. — a year ago